iamciera/DSxD_website/_pages/grants.md

 ## Applying for the DSxD Grants

 The grant application includes prompts to help you specify your idea and outline a budget -- two very important aspects of successfully developing a creative piece of work that hopefully can fit into the printed Anthology.
-The entire application should be no longer than 500 words (not including title), and the budget should describe how you would use the grant money.
+The entire application should be no longer than 4-5 paragraphs (not including title or budget), and the budget should describe how you would use the grant money.

 **What is the title of your project?**
-A working version of your title (we understand that this may change before the piece is final!).
+What is the title of your project?
+A working version of your title.
+We understand that this may change before the piece is final.
+(Length: 3- 10 words)

 **How is your piece relevant to data?**
+How is your piece relevant to data?
 Tell us what data you will explore, what data-based results you will share in an accessible way, or what data-centric concept or methodological approach you will explain to a broad audience.
+(Length: 2- 5 sentences)

 **Who is your audience?**
+Who is your audience?
 Tell us who you are trying to reach with this work and why.
+(Length: 2 - 5 sentences)

 **What is the scope of your project?**
-Tell us what the final deliverable will be: what do you want to present to the world by September 03, 2021 (when submissions to the anthology close)?
+What is the scope of your project?
+Tell us what the final deliverable will be: what do you want to present to the world by submission deadline, September 03, 2021?
 Consider the time constraints when defining your scope!
-It may help to think about a Plan A (your dream) and Plan B (the “good enough” version).
+It may help to think about a Plan A your dream and Plan B the “good enough” version.
+(Length: 2 - 5 sentences)

 **What is your connection to the theme of the anthology?**
-Tell us how you think your work connects to the theme of “The Future.”
+What is your connection to the theme of the anthology?
+Tell us how you think your work connects to the theme of “The Future of Data Science”.
 This is open to broad  interpretation!
+(Length: 2 - 5 sentences)

+**Budget**
+You will be asked to upload a budget itemizing how you will spend the money.
+Please see [budget template](http://bit.ly/budget-template-dsxd).